 Gave a big speech or spent hours singing along at a concert?
 Using your voice for too long or too loudly can strain your vocal cords and temporarily cause them to become swollen and irritated, Dr. Mehdizadeh says.
 As a result, you might sound hoarse (or lose your voice completely) and have some throat pain.

-Fix it: Give your vocal cords some TLC to help them heal.
+Give your vocal cords some TLC to help them heal.

 "Voice rest, hydration, humidification, neck massage and avoiding throat clearing are the most effective ways to ease the discomfort and expedite the return of your voice," Dr. Mehdizadeh says.